mazetoken/nftmetadatagenerator/README.md

 Edit `createMetadata.js` for your needs (token name, image url, attributes, number of NFTs metadata to generate - line 58)

-Copy or clone the repository
+Copy or clone the repository and delete files from metaAll and metaSplit folders (sample files)

 Open a command line and navigate to nftmetadatagenerator